 If you have tried something similar or have any other airbrushes that make bad name for airbrush art, please tell us in comments below and don’t forget to tell your friends to be aware of such brands.

-I’m not saying that all Chinese airbrushes are bad and I’ll be glad to review any other Chinese airbrush guns hoping they will score much better.
+I’m not saying that all Chinese airbrushes are bad and I’ll be glad to check any other Chinese airbrush guns hoping they will score much better.